kiemlicz/util/README.md

 `zstyle ":completion:*:descriptions" format "%B%d%b"` to `.zshrc` may be needed

 ## Documentation
-Please visit [wiki](https://github.com/kiemlicz/util/wiki) if you want to find out more
+Please visit [GH pages](kiemlicz.github.io/util/) if you want to find out more